Tangled Web is a Zebra Regency romance by Janice Bennett from 1988. Sadly, it’s not a great read.

 Reviewed by: Blue Falcon

 I found both Celia and Trevor to be unlikeable.
-While I understood Celia’s desire not to be forced into marriage with Trevor, the way she goes about expressing that displeasure was, to me, immature and childish (in her defense, she is only 19 years old.
+While I understood Celia’s desire not to be forced into marriage with Trevor, the way she expressed that displeasure was, to me, immature and childish.
+Although, in her defense, she is only 19 years old.

 Other than a few kisses, there is no sexual content.

 There was no steam in Tangled Web.
 Except for a few kisses and the spanking mentioned earlier, this would have been a clean book—not as in “clean and pure” or “clean equals good,” but as in antiseptic or sterile, like a hospital.